awsdocs/aws-mobile-developer-guide/doc_source/aws-mobile-cli-reference.rst

 publish
 =======

-The :code:`awsmobile publish` builds and pushes client-side code to S3 and Cloud Front, also does awsmobile push.
+The :code:`awsmobile publish` command first executes the awsmobile :code:`push` command, then builds and publishes client-side code to Amazon S3 hosting bucket.
 This command publishes the client application to s3 bucket for hosting and then opens the browser to show the index page.
 It checks the timestamps to automatically build the app if necessary before deployment.
 It checks if the client has selected hosting in their backend project features, and if not, it’ll prompt the client to update the backend with hosting feature.

 .. code-block:: bash